fastscape-lem/fastscapelib/doc/source/index.md

 Fastscapelib is a C++/Python library of efficient and reusable algorithms for landscape evolution modeling.
-It aims at providing a (bare bones) toolkit for building your own Landscape Evolution Models (LEMs).
+It aims at providing a (bare bones) toolkit for building your own Landscape Evolution Models (LEMs) or integrating it with other existing codes or models.

 **Useful links**:
 [Home](http://fastscapelib.readthedocs.io/) |